evccedtech/canvas-csv-report/README.md

 ### `config.json`
 In `config.json`, you'll need to update several fields.

+#### Account
+Replace the text that reads "CANVAS ID FOR YOUR TOP-LEVEL ACCOUNT" with exactly what it says -- the Canvas id for your top-level account.

 #### Instance
-Replace the text that reads "YOUR CANVAS INSTANCE" with the URL you use to access your institution's Canvas instance (for example, `https://mycollege.instructure.com`).
+Replace the text that reads "YOUR CANVAS INSTANCE URL" with the URL you use to access your institution's Canvas instance (for example, `https://mycollege.instructure.com`).

 #### API token
 Replace the text that reads "YOUR SUPER-SECRET API TOKEN" with your own Canvas API token.
 This token should be from an account with Canvas admin privileges.
 If you don't have a Canvas API token, consult the Canvas documentation to find out how to create one.